 Applications are submitted digitally through the AHG website using the link below.
 Once you begin your application, you can work on it at your own pace.
 When you have completed the application, you submit it along with your application fee.
-Expedited applications are reviewed using the same review process described below.
+Equivalency Review Process applications are reviewed using the same review process described below.

-If the Admissions Coordinator should determine that you do not qualify to use the expedited application process, you can submit a Standard Application.
-Questions about the Expedited Application process and whether you qualify?
+If the Admissions Coordinator should determine that you do not qualify to use the Equivalency Review Process, you are invited to submit a Standard Application.
+Questions about the Equivalency Review Process and whether you qualify?
 Contact the Admissions Coordinator.

 NEXT DUE DATE IS NOVEMBER 15